yaml/yaml-reference-parser/ReadMe.md

 * Generate equivalent grammar/parsers in as many modern languages as possible
   * The logic and primitives are purposefully as simple as possible
-  * Generating a perfect parser in a new language should a day or 2
+  * Generating a perfect parser in a new language should take a day or 2
   * Contributors welcome!
 * Start refactoring the grammar to be simpler
   * While always passing the tests